Pytrader1x/DeepReinforcementLearning/README.md

 # Train a agent

-Execute the provided notebook within this Nanodegree Udacity Online Workspace for "Optimal_navigation_DQN.ipynb" (or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code )
+Execute the provided notebook within this Nanodegree Udacity Online Workspace for "Optimal_DQN_Navigation.ipynb" (or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code )

 Note :